 - 7.3.1.1 In order to protect the subsea pipeline against external corrosion, a corrosion-resistant insulating coating (normally multilayer) approved by the Register shall be applied.
 Where necessary, the external coating shall have an outside layer for protection against mechanical damage during tie-in operations and laying in/on hard seabed.
-Field joint (weld) shall be protected with one- or multilayer coating. - 7.3.1.2 The external coating shall be selected based on consideration of the following factors:
+Field joint (weld) shall be protected with one- or multilayer coating. - 7.3.1.2 The external coating shall be selected based on the following requirements: